nergalex/f5-aks-kic-lab/source/class3/module1/module1.rst

 12. Test the setup

-Open a browser and test some connections on:
+Open a browser and test the requests below with your browser or curl:

-https://cafe.example.com/coffee         -> request is sent to the service coffee https://cafe.example.com/tea            -> request is sent to the service tea https://ccafe.example.com/redirect      -> client is redirected to www.nginx.com https://cafe.example.com/return_page    -> custom page Hello World is returned https://cafe.example.com/proxy          -> requests go to coffee you should see custom headers in the responses
+https://cafe.example.com/coffee         -> request is sent to the service coffee https://cafe.example.com/tea            -> request is sent to the service tea https://cafe.example.com/redirect       -> client is redirected to www.nginx.com https://cafe.example.com/return_page    -> custom page Hello World is returned https://cafe.example.com/proxy          -> requests go to coffee you should see custom headers in the responses